 Rather than being afraid of being too old to start martial arts classes, defeat your fear by taking a class.
 Martial arts dojos have courses for people of all ages and experience levels.
 With a little research, you can find the perfect martial arts program for your physical ability and goals.

-However, if you would like something more clam, Taichi or Aikido are excellent options.
 What are you waiting for?
 There is no time like now to start your new martial arts program.